 The professorship is made possible by an earlier donation to Uppsala University by the entrepreneur Niklas Zennström.
 Zennström, an alumni of Uppsala University and the co-founder of Skype, Kazaa, Joos and other companies, is currently running his own investment firm, Atomico, which invests in innovative technology companies.
 With a strong commitment to societal issues, through his organisation Zennström Philanthropies, he is contributing to various causes, including climate change research and other initiatives in the area of climate change.

 The Advisory Group for the Zennström Visiting Professorship in Climate Change Leadership oversees the long term development of the initiative with the main task of reviewing Expressions of Interest to the professorship.
-The Advisory group for 2016 had the following members:
+The Advisory group for 2017 has the following members:

 Marika Edoff, Professor of Solid State Electronics, ssk Solar Cells, Uppsala University (Chair)